Meet The Executive Director and New Board

 As Director of Athletics of New Haven Schools beginning in 1999, Canzanella oversaw 50 elementary, middle and high schools, all physical education teachers and middle and high school coaches, including Hillhouse, Career and Wilbur Cross High Schools.
 Canzanella is a national faculty member of the NIAAA and holds the professional title of Certified Master Athletics Administrator.

-He also coached football at Hillhouse and Cross over a 10-year period.
-He also coached boys soccer, girls basketball, baseball, softball and was a director of the New Haven Unified Sports for six years.
+He also was a school based administrator, working as an assistant principal and principal of two elementary schools and a middle school.
+Canzanella also coached football at Hillhouse and Cross over a 10-year period.
+He also coached boys soccer, girls basketball, baseball, softball and the Athletic Director of the New Haven Unified Sports for six years, after securing a $50,000.00 grant from Special Olympics International.

 He has officiated boys and girls basketball for more than 30 years, more than 20 in the CIAC tournament and 11 CIAC state championships.
 He served as an assigning supervisor and high school softball official for 30 years, 25 as a CIAC state tournament official and 10 in state championships.